Shivpuri: Climate

-Shivpuri goes through a subtropical climate like most of the northern regions of India that features three major seasons mainly, a hot summer, a monsoon season, and a cold winter.
+Shivpuri has a subtropical climate like most of the northern regions of India, that features three major seasons mainly: a hot summer, a monsoon season, and a cold winter.

 Summer

 Summer in Shivpuri arrives in April and lasts till June.
-During this period Shivpuri remains hot with an average high of 40 °C while the low stays around 26 °C. May is considered as the hottest month of the year when the average high temperature in the city climbs to 43 °C. However, as the season progresses temperature drops slowly.
+During this period, Shivpuri remains hot, with an average high of 40 °C while the low stays around 26 °C. May is considered as the hottest month of the year when the average high temperature in the city climbs to 43 °C. However, as the season progresses, temperature drops slowly.

 Monsoon season

-Throughout the monsoon, July–September, Shivpuri experiences a much enjoyable temperature with an average high of 34 °C. The minimum, on the other hand, fluctuates between 20 °C -24 °C.
+Throughout the monsoon, July–September, Shivpuri experiences a much enjoyable temperature, with an average high of 34 °C. The minimum, on the other hand, fluctuates between 20 °C -24 °C.

 Winter

-The winter months remains cool and comfortable enough for the people.
-The season, from November till March, remains somewhat chilly with the average minimums of 8 °C while the low drops to 2 °C.
+The winter months remain cool and comfortable for people.
+The season, from November till March, remains somewhat chilly, with the average minimums of 8 °C while the low drops to 2 °C.

 History

 The first historical mention of Sipri (Shivpuri) was of Emperor Akbar hunting elephants there in 1564.

-In the 16th Century, Shivpuri, like all of Gwalior, was part the Maratha Empire.
+In the 16th century, Shivpuri, like all of Gwalior, was part of the Maratha Empire.
 The empire weakened at the end of the century, and during the Gardi-ka-wakt, or 'period of unrest', the rajput of Narwar secured the town and district.
 The Sindhias, under Daulat Scindia, captured the town and district from the ruler of Narwar in 1804, and made the town their summer capital.